Ashok0/EnderalVREssentials-Nightly/README.md

 [**True Storms Special Edition - Thunder Rain and Weather Redone v1.0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/2472?tab=files): True Storms Special Edition is a complete overhaul of the storm systems in Skyrim SE, including new heavy and unique weathers, loads of new intense sound effects, interior sounds, particle effects, new rain, snow, and dust textures, heavy fogs, new weathers for Solstheim including dust storms, and much more!

 [**Enderal SE - True Storms v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/203?tab=files): Compatibility patch for True Storms.

+[**Dirt and Blood - Dynamic Visual Effects v2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/38886?tab=files): Your character will accumulate dirt and blood dynamically, which you can clean by swimming, standing in the rain or taking a bath.
+The effects are mostly visual only and do not affect gameplay.
+NPCs will also get bloody as a result of battles.
+Mod is designed to be simple and lightweight.

+[**Enderal SE - Dirt and Blood v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/201?tab=files): Compatibility patch for Dirt and Blood.

 [**Enderal NPC Overhaul - SE version v2.3.1**](https://www.nexusmods.com/enderalspecialedition/mods/150?tab=description): Overhaul of all NPCs in Enderal.
 Most important NPCs are given unique look (100+), others - KS Hairdos Hair.
 NO ESP.
 No requirements.